The Jitsu Foundation: Organisation

 TJF affiliated international associations have also opened in the Netherlands, Angola, Brazil, Japan, British Virgin Islands, Denmark and Spain.
 As of 2025 there were 20 non-UK clubs registered with TJF.

 In 1997 Matthew Komp visited the UK and conferred the grade of sixth Dan and the title Shihan to Brian Graham.
 Brian Graham died on 15 June 2005.
-In an attempt to modernise its image, TJF changed its logo in 2004 from the depiction of one figure throwing another in black and white against a red and yellow sunshine background reminiscent of the old flag of Japan to a plain red square with the word "Jitsu".
-TJF has had success in establishing its clubs in British universities, with the help of the NUS student unions - about half of all TJF clubs in the UK are based at a university.
+In an attempt to modernise its image, TJJF changed its logo in 2004 from the depiction of one figure throwing another in black and white against a red and yellow sunshine background reminiscent of the old flag of Japan to a plain red square with the word "Jitsu".
+TJJF has had success in establishing its clubs in British universities, with the help of the NUS student unions - about half of all TJJF clubs in the UK are based at a university.
 In 2005 the Randori and Atemi National competitions gained recognition from BUCS - then British Universities Sports Association.
-Gareth Horgan, Acting Tertiary Fellow, is the British Ju Jitsu Association Governing Body's "Universities Ju Jitsu Representative", highlighting the contribution that TJF makes to Jiu Jitsu as a whole in the UK.
+Gareth Horgan, Acting Tertiary Fellow, is the British Ju Jitsu Association Governing Body's "Universities Ju Jitsu Representative", highlighting the contribution that TJJF makes to Jiu Jitsu as a whole in the UK.

 Branch lineages

-Several instructors who have previously been members of TJF have gone on to form their own schools, these are listed below;
+Several instructors who have previously been members of TJJF have gone on to form their own schools, these are listed below;